 Fort Worth public schools had only eleven grades at the time.

 This was the faculty of the school in 1900 (photo from University of Texas at Arlington Library).
 The school mascot, not surprisingly, was the panther.
 The school colors were purple and white.
-Today’s Paschal High School traces its lineage to the 1890 school.
+Today’s Paschal High School traces its lineage back even further: to the first graduating class of the boys high school in 1885.

-Fast-forward twenty years.
-In early 1910 Fort Worth school trustee E. P. Maddox called the high school building, then only nineteen years old, a “veritable fire trap.”
+Fast-forward nine years.
+In early 1910 Fort Worth school trustee Edward Perryman Maddox called the high school building, then only nineteen years old, a “veritable fire trap.”
 The city was already planning to build a replacement high school and to use the first high school for overflow from the ward schools.

 In May 1910 the contract for construction of the new high school was given to Innes-Graham Construction Company.
 B. B. Paddock sold the school board part of his homestead at Jennings and Terrell streets.

 The fear of school trustee Maddox was well-founded.
-On December 2, 1910 the first Fort Worth High School burned.
+On December 2, 1910—110 years ago today—the first Fort Worth High School building burned.

-Five of Fort Worth’s early fires occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), T&P depot (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), South Side (1909), Fort Worth High School (1910).
+Footnote: Seven of Fort Worth’s early fires (four of them on railroad property) occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), 1882 T&P passenger depot (1896), 1899 T&P passenger depot (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), 1902 T&P freight depot (1908), South Side (1909), Fort Worth High School (1910).
 The South Side fire of 1909 had spared the high school building even as three churches located within two blocks of the school (Broadway Baptist, Broadway Presbyterian, and Swedish Methodist Episcopal) were destroyed.

-In 1911 the big building that today houses the Justin boot company was built on the site of the high school.
-The building originally housed Exline-Reimers printing plant.
+In 1911 the big building that today houses the Justin boot company was built on the site of the high school by Dr. Bacon Saunders.
+The building originally housed the Exline-Reimers printing plant.